 Train strikes: All the dates in January 2023

-Britain is in the midst of its toughest run of rail strikes in years, as the country braces for further walk-outs this week, and unions prepare to challenge strike reforms.
+Britain has been battling its toughest run of rail strikes in years, as commuters this week were facing fresh travel disruption ahead of expected law changes to curb walk-outs.

-Train drivers in the Aslef union will walk out at 15 companies on January 5, in addition to action already planned by the RMT union, meaning that train services will be crippled throughout the week when millions of commuters will be heading back to work.
+Only around one in five trains are expected to be running on Friday, as rail workers in the RMT union begun a second 48-hour strike this week.
+The series of walk-outs have meant train services have been crippled throughout the week when millions of commuters are heading back to work.

-It comes after trade unions won permission to launch a legal challenge against Rishi Sunak's strike reforms, which aim to blunt the impact of walkouts.
-A judge will now scrutinise new laws to allow employers to hire agency workers during strikes.
+It comes as Rishi Sunak looks to bring forward minimum service legislation to blunt the impact of strikes.
+Under the plans, employers would be able to enforce a basic degree of coverage in key public sectors including rail, health and education during strike action and sack those who refuse to turn up to work when ordered to.

-The RMT general secretary Mick Lynch has been critical of the approach taken by employers during talks, and earlier this month said it was unfortunate that the union had been “compelled to take this action due to the continuing intransigence of the employers”.
+The RMT general secretary Mick Lynch has been critical of the moves, this week saying they would make industrial action worse.
+He has also lashed out at the approach taken by employers during talks, and last month said it was unfortunate that the union had been “compelled to take this action due to the continuing intransigence of the employers”.

 When are the next train strike dates?

-Trains will stop running between 2am on the strike day to 2am on the following day on strike days, causing two days of disruption.
+Trains will stop running between 2am on the strike day to 2am on the following day on strike days, meaning disruption is expected even on days when there are no walk-outs.

-Aslef announced a fresh walkout on January 5, completing five consecutive days of strike action on the railways in the first week of the year.
+The RMT kicked off its second 48-hour strike on January 6, after a week which has also seen one walk-out from workers in the Aslef union on January 5 and another RMT 48-hour strike, meaning Britain has been gripped by five consecutive days of strike action on the railways in the first week of the year.

-Taking into account scheduled engineering works and further regional strike action between Christmas and New Year, some lines will be largely out of service for the best part of a month from the middle of December.
+Taking into account scheduled engineering works and further regional strike action between Christmas and New Year, some lines have been largely out of service since the middle of December.

 Nationwide train strike dates